google/docsy/userguide/content/en/docs/Theme installation/quickstart-docker.md

 ---
-title: "Docker Quickstart"
-linkTitle: "Docker Quickstart"
+title: "Deploy Docsy inside a Docker container"
+linkTitle: "Deploy Docsy inside a Docker container"
 weight: 3
 date: 2018-07-30
 description: >
-  This page helps you to setup and run a local Docsy site with Docker in 5 minutes.
+  Instructions on how to setup and run a local Docsy site with Docker.
 ---

+We provide a Docker image that you can use to run and test your Docsy site locally, without having to install all Docsy's dependencies.

 ## Install the prerequisites